-IATA campaigns actively against revenue authorities worldwide that fail to honor the International Civil Aviation Organization (ICAO) and the Organisation for Economic Cooperation and Development (OECD) taxation principles by:
+IATA actively campaigns against revenue authorities worldwide that fail to honor the International Civil Aviation Organization (ICAO) and the Organisation for Economic Cooperation and Development (OECD) taxation principles.

 Supporting Economic Analysis